isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note::

-   Prior to Kea 1.7.8, the administrator had to shut down both servers and then restart both of them to recover from the terminated state.
+   It is possible to restart the servers one at a time, in no particular oder.
-   Since Kea 1.7.8, it is possible to restart the servers one at a time, in sequence.
    The clocks must be in sync before restarting the servers.

 .. note::

    The clock skew is only assessed between two active servers, and only the active servers enter the ``terminated`` state if the skew is too high.
-Since Kea 1.7.8, clock skew between active and backup servers is not assessed, because active servers do not exchange heartbeat messages with backup servers.
+The clock skew between active and backup servers is not assessed, because active servers do not exchange heartbeat messages with backup servers.